Background

 This indicator presents findings on the prevalence of overweight and obesity for adults from the Health Survey for England and for children from the National Child Measurement Programme.

 The Health Survey for England (HSE) consists of an interview at which height and weight are measured.
 This enables the calculation of body mass index (BMI), which is defined as weight in kilograms divided by the height in metres squared (kg/m2), a measurement which is used to define overweight or obesity.
-Adults were classified into the following BMI groups according to the World Health Organisation (WHO) BMI classification:
+Adults were classified into the following BMI groups according to the World Health Organization (WHO) BMI classification:

-• Underweight – less than 18.5kg/m2
+- Underweight – less than 18.5kg/m2

-• Normal – 18.5 to less than 25kg/m2
+- Normal – 18.5 to less than 25kg/m2

-• Overweight, not obese – 25 to less than 30kg/m2
+- Overweight, not obese – 25 to less than 30kg/m2

-• Obese, including morbidly obese - 30kg/m2 or more
+- Obese, including morbidly obese - 30kg/m2 or more

-• Morbidly obese – 40kg/m2 or more
+- Morbidly obese – 40kg/m2 or more

 HSE data up to and including 2002 is unweighted, and from 2003 onwards data has been weighted for non-response.
 For more information, please see the methods report and data quality statement.
 The National Child Measurement Programme (NCMP) was introduced in 2006/07 and collects height and weight measurements for children in Reception (aged 4–5 years) and Year 6 (aged 10–11 years) in mainstream state schools in England.
-The programme now holds 13 years of data and annually measures over one million children.
+The programme now holds 17 years of data and annually measures over one million children.
 The national participation rate increased from 80% in 2006/07 to 95% in 2018/19.

 Due to the impact of the Covid-19 pandemic, the 2020/21 collection was carried out as a sample and statistical weighting was applied to the data to produce an estimate of obesity prevalence at national level.
 Data quality investigations determined that weighted 2020/21 data is representative of the population and results are broadly comparable with previous years.
 For further information, see the National Child Measurement Programme, Summary, 2020/21.
 In the 2019/20 school year, data collection finished early when schools closed in March 2020 due to the Covid-19 pandemic.
-Data quality analysis carried out indicated that figures from 2019/20 are directly comparable with previous years.
+Data quality analysis indicated that figures from 2019/20 are directly comparable with previous years.
 For more information, see the National Child Measurement Programme – England, 2019/20: Data Quality Statement.
 The HSE also collects data on childhood obesity, however as it is a sample the estimates are less precise than those for NCMP.

-Data in 2021 were calculated using adjustments to self-reported height and weight.
-These adjustments were calculated using associations derived from HSE 2011-2016.
+Data in 2021 was calculated using adjustments to self-reported height and weight.
+These adjustments were calculated using associations derived from HSE 2011–2016.
 BMI status is presented only for three mutually exclusive groups (Not overweight nor obese: <25kg/m2; Overweight: ≥25 to <30kg/m2; Obese, including morbidly obese: ≥30kg/m2) in 2021 due to corrected data likely being less accurate at the low and high ends of the BMI scale.

 The BMI classification of each child is derived by calculating the child's BMI centile and classifying according to age and sex to account for different growth patterns in boys and girls.
 The NCMP uses the British 1990 growth reference (UK90) to define BMI classifications.
 Deprivation is defined by the deprivation decile of the lower super output area of the school the child attends.